-Include the hobbies or interests that help show the employer why you’re a good fit for the job.
+Include the hobbies or interests that help show the employer why you’re a good fit for the job and have some level of professional relevance.
 For example, let’s say you’re a hiring manager looking to hire a web developer.

 Which candidate comes off as a better pick for the position?

 You can clearly see what that candidate B has the more relevant and effective hobbies and interests.
 When deciding on what hobbies and interests you could include on your resume, look at it from an employer’s perspective.
 So, what are some good hobbies and interests to include on a resume?

 We’ve put together a list of hobbies and interests you can use on your resume.

 Exception – If you have interests and activities that are relevant, you could also include other hobbies such as travel, swimming etc. It’s okay to list out a few interests outside of your work life as it shows some personality and adds a human touch.
 Remember to make an effort and lead with something that’s relevant.

 Okay, you may be reading this and thinking “I can’t think of any professionally relevant hobbies or interests that would fit in with my resume”.
 Relax!
 If you can’t find anything that would be of relevance, it’s just fine.